 Dean of Professed Life.
-This person, a life-professed member appointed by the superior after consultation with the Council, is responsible for development and maintenance of the formation and discernment programs offered to members moving into life profession.
-The dean is also responsible for the training and support of formation guides.
-The dean may appoint an assistant to help with these tasks.
+This dean, a life-professed member, is responsible for development and maintenance of formation and support programs offered to entry-level and professed members; and is responsible for the training and coordination of formation guides.
+The dean is also a co-chair of the Formation and Education Committee, described below in Section D; and provides administrative support for maintenance of Core Documents.